bollasrikanth48/Headline-Classification-Project-using-NLP/README.md

 ---

-## Getting Started
-1. Clone the repository.
-2. Install required dependencies using `requirements.txt`.
-3. Run scripts in the `Scripts/` folder to replicate the analysis.

----

 ## Results
 - The Naïve Bayes model achieved **92% accuracy** on test data.
 - Word cloud visualizations highlighted frequently discussed topics.
 - Insights from LDA revealed trending topics across categories.

----

-## References
-[Add references here]

----

-## Contact
-For inquiries or collaboration, contact [Your Email].